pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Face.md

 ### forall-chars(_code-ref_)

 Iterates through all the characters in the font, and calls _code-ref_ for each of them in turn.
 Glyphs which don't correspond to Unicode characters are ignored.
-There is currently no facility for iterating over all glyphs.

 Each time your callback code is called, a [Font::FreeType::Glyph](Glyph.md) object is passed for the current glyph.

+If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.

 For an example see the program _list-characters.pl_ provided in the distribution.